RaySCS/RaySCS/README.md

 <!-- ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=RaySCS.RaySCS) -->

-I'm proud to be one of the **youngest graduates in program history** from the University of Illinois Chicago, as I just completed my B.S. degree in Computer Science at 19 years old in May, 2023.🎓
+I'm proud to be a graduate from the University of Illinois Chicago, as I recently <a href="https://cs.uic.edu/news-stories/meet-rayaan-siddiqi-a-19-year-old-cs-graduate/" target="_blank"> completed my B.S. degree in Computer Science. </a> 🎓

-Throughout my career, I mainly have worked in web development and mobile application development.
+Throughout my career, I mainly have worked in full stack web development and mobile application development.

 <b> Something Cool I did recently</b>: I became a best-selling author📖 on Amazon through a realistic-fiction novel I published in January, 2021 about a student's journey throughout the world of high school and onto the path of technological innovation.
 Learn more <a href="https://author.rayaansiddiqi.com"> here. </a>